SEC and Corporate Governance Update for 2021Publications - Client Alert | January 21, 2021

 Risk Factors (Reg.
 S-K Item 105).
 Registrants are now required to include a risk factor summary of two pages or less if their risk factor section exceeds fifteen pages, and the standard for disclosing risk factors has changed from the “most significant” factors to “material” factors.
 Additionally, registrants are now required to include relevant subsections with headings, with any risk factors that apply to an investment in securities, generally, disclosed at the end under a separate “General Risk Factors” caption.

 Selected and Supplementary Financial Data (Reg.
 S-K Items 301 and 302).
 The requirement to disclose selected financial information for the last five years has been eliminated (though the SEC encourages “registrants to consider whether trend information for periods earlier than those presented in the financial statements may be necessary as part of MD&A’s objective to ‘provide material information relevant to an assessment of the financial condition and results of operations’”), and, for quarterly reports, the requirement to include tabular disclosure of two years of quarterly financial data has been replaced with a principles-based disclosure requirement for material retrospective changes.
-These changes were adopted in November 2020, but compliance is not mandatory until 210 days, or about seven months, after publication in the Federal Register, which has not occurred as of the date of this legal update; however, registrants may apply some or all of the amendments any time after publication, so long as they provide disclosure responsive to the amended item in its entirety.
+These changes will be effective February 10, 2021, but compliance is not mandatory until August 9, 2021; however, registrants may apply some or all of the amendments any time after the effective date, so long as they provide disclosure responsive to the amended item in its entirety.

 MD&A. Recall that pursuant to the March 2019 amendments to Regulation S-K, registrants may now omit the discussion of the earliest of the three years in the MD&A if such discussion is already included in a prior filing and the registrant includes a statement that identifies the location in such prior filing where the omitted discussion may be found.
 If registrants did not take advantage of this update in last year’s 10-K, they may consider doing so this year.